 Pharmacy Permit Application

-Prior to meeting with the landlord, architect, or construction manager, investigate/obtain your State Board of Pharmacy Rules and Regulations as they pertain to the application process, facility requirements and inspection guidelines.
+Before meeting with the landlord, architect, or construction manager, investigate/obtain your State Board of Pharmacy Rules and Regulations as they pertain to the application process, facility requirements, and inspection guidelines.
+You will need answers to questions like the following.

 Drug Enforcement Administration (DEA)